 🩺Nutritional Value and Benefits of Avocados

-Eating avocados are an excellent source of nutrition.
+Eating avocados is an excellent source of nutrition.
 They are packed with essential vitamins and minerals, making them a great addition to any diet.
-Avocados contain high levels of vitamin K, folate and potassium, helping promote healthy bones and cell growth.
+Avocados contain high levels of vitamin K, folate, and potassium, helping promote healthy bones and cell growth.
 They also provide dietary fiber, which can help aid digestion.